ClusterCockpit/cc-metric-store/README.md

 docker run -p 4222:4222 -ti nats:latest
 ```

-Second, build and start start the [cc-metric-collector](https://github.com/ClusterCockpit/cc-metric-collector) using the following as `config.json`:
+Second, build and start the [cc-metric-collector](https://github.com/ClusterCockpit/cc-metric-collector) using the following as `config.json`:

 ```json
 {